-In 1991, a third issue of the NSF 1991 Engineering Senior Design Projects to Aid the Disabled was published by NDSU Press.
+In 1991, NDSU Press published a third issue of the NSF 1991 Engineering Senior Design Projects to Aid the Disabled.
 This book described the almost 150 projects carried out by students at twenty universities across the United States during the academic year 1990-91.

-The fourth issue of the NSF 2992 Engineering Senior Design Projects to Aid the Disabled was published by NDSU Press in 1993.
+NDSU Press published the fourth issue of the NSF 1992 Engineering Senior Design Projects to Aid the Disabled in 1993.
 This book described the almost 150 projects carried out by students at twenty-one universities across the United States during the academic year 1991-92.